 Annie Brogan completed the Raja Yoga teacher training program in 2011.
 Her Sunday 8:30 AM vinyasa class is an unrushed flow filled with humor and compassion.
 The class allows students to cultivate awareness of not just body, but also mind and breath.
 When not practicing yoga, Annie is a history of medicine librarian at The College of Physicians of Philadelphia.

 John Ghazvinian has been practicing yoga for 15 years, and was certified with Raja Yoga in 2012.
 John teaches a gentle, supportive style, emphasizing mind-body awareness and attention to subtleties.
-His class is ideal for beginners, but also for experienced practitioners who want to slow down and unwind at the end of the week.
+His class is ideal for beginners, but also for experienced practitioners who want to slow down and unwind.
 John is also a published author, who writes on history and international relations.

 Andrea Behler completed the Raja Yoga teacher training in 2013.
 Her 6 pm Monday evening Vinyasa class is rather challenging, but is compassionate and places an emphasis on effort over expectation.
 Her class aims to encourage the unification of body, mind, and spirit through intention and presence.
 Andrea is a passionate kindergarten teacher and artist.

 Mary Harju has been practicing vinyasa yoga for 15 years, and became certified in 2013.
 Her classes flow, in body and breath, which builds heat and energy to transform you physically, emotionally and mentally.
 Her classes encourage creativity, and living with intention.
 Mary is an artist and holds an MFA in painting, and she has taught at the Woodmere, the New York Academy, and The New School.